 Again, saving money is all about making sure your money is working for you, and that includes making sure you’re spending it on what’s most important to you.

 6. Think about prices in terms of labor hours, not dollars

-This is a particularly great way to frame your mindset around spending and to save money as a teenager, but it applies to anyone who works for a paycheck.
-When you’re thinking of buying something, divide the price by your hourly wage to find out how many hours you have to work to earn the price of that item.
-This can help you see your money and labor as working for you and will reframe what expenses feel worth it to you.
+This is a particularly great way to frame your mindset around spending and save money as a teenager, but it applies to anyone who works for a paycheck.
+When you’re thinking of buying something, divide the price by your hourly wage to find out how many hours you have to work to earn that item’s price.
+This can help you see your money and labor as working for you and reframe what expenses feel worth it to you.
 If a manicure “costs” you four hours on the clock, that might show you that you’d rather save that money instead.

 This is an especially great strategy when you’re deciding between two options for an essential purchase.
 If the fancy, nice-smelling shampoo costs you an extra half-hour at work, that might well be worth the small luxury.
 But at least you’re aware of it and are in touch with your values.

 7. Buy used, not new

 You’d be surprised what you can find at a brick-and-mortar thrift store.
 Find a hip thrift store in your area, or visit one in a wealthy neighborhood nearby; the selection will still be quality but at a fraction of what you’d pay for the new items.
 Make it a habit to check for clothes, furniture, small appliances, home goods, and books at thrift stores before shopping for the new.
 Use websites like CraigsList, eBay, and Facebook to get in touch with people dying to get their old things off their hands.

 For people unfamiliar with thrifting, it can seem a little unglamorous, maybe even cheap.
 But if you think about it, buying used items gives your wardrobe and possessions a bit more character.
 It might be an adjustment to thinking this way, but thrifting can be fun, rewarding, and will definitely save you money.
 There’s a reason why people do it for fun!